 - Section 6: Program design

-Each of these sections is broken down into great detail on the NASM website, so we encourage you to read those in detail, especially as you put together your study plan.
-You’ll need to work through each section and memorize the important information before moving onto the next section.
+Each of these sections is broken down into great detail on the NASM website, so we encourage you to read them in detail, especially as you put together your study plan.
+You’ll need to work through each section and memorize the important information before moving on to the next section.

-As a NASM certified personal trainer, you will be guiding clients through a fitness journey, which requires you to have a detailed working knowledge of the body, its skeletal, muscular, cardiovascular, and nervous systems (and much, much more).
+As an NASM-certified personal trainer, you will be guiding clients through a fitness journey, which requires you to have a detailed working knowledge of the body, its skeletal, muscular, cardiovascular, and nervous systems (and much, much more).

 Now, let’s talk about the final assessment: the NASM CPT exam!